subinacls/vacuumpot/README.md

-sniff and spit style (http://www.andlabs.org/tools/SniffnSpit/SniffnSpit.html) network proxy to capture and redirect packets to new destination (internal / external) relying on infrastructure to preform proper routing
+sniff and spit style (http://www.andlabs.org/tools/SniffnSpit/SniffnSpit.html) network proxy to capture and redirect packets to new destination (internal / external) relying on infrastructure to routing

+spoof to hide, no IP address